March 3, 2025

 Minimum cost: $0

-The complexity of your projects largely dictates the type of software you need for editing, and how much you’ll need to invest in purchasing or licensing it.
+The complexity of your content determines the type of video editing software you need and how much you’ll need to invest.

 image